CEMPD/VERDI/doc/User_Manual/VERDI_ch17.md

 Unload all datasets before running a batch script within the Script Editor.
 If any dataset is not unloaded a warning message will pop up see Figure 85. requesting that you close all datasets before running your batch script.

 Figure 92.
-Top of Sample Script File – VERDI_2.2/data/scripts/file_patterns.txt<br>
+Top of Sample Script File – VERDI_2.2/data/scripts/file_patterns.txt appears in the right-hand panel within VERDI.
+The Batch Scripting Language used for the VERDI Script Editor is described in the header of the sample text format script files.<br>

 ![Top of Sample Script File of file_patterns.txt](./media/image088.png){#fig:Figure92}

-Figure 92 appears in the right-hand side of VERDI.
-Use the Script Editor to edit, save, and run batch scripts within VERDI.
-The Batch Scripting Language used for the VERDI Script Editor is described in the header of the sample text format script files.

 Figure 93.
 Bottom of Sample Script File – VERDI_2.2/data/scripts/tile_patterns.txt